Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

-Given any group $g$, we consider two metrics of interest proposed in~\cite{jeong2022fairness}.
-First is the reconstruction error for group $g$ under imputation strategy $\mathcal{I}$, $L^\mathcal{I}_g$.
-Second is the reconstruction \emph{error gap} between this group's error and the error in the rest of the population, $\Delta_g(p)$.
+Given any group $g$, we consider two metrics of interest.
+First, the reconstruction error for group $g$ under imputation strategy $\mathcal{I}$, $L^\mathcal{I}_g$.
+Second, the reconstruction \emph{error gap} between this group's error and the error in the rest of the population, $\Delta_g^\mathcal{I}$.
+Group-specific reconstruction error $\mathcal{L}_g^\mathcal{I}$ is valuable to improve each group's performance; whereas the reconstruction error gap between groups, $\Delta_g^\mathcal{I}$, is also valuable to consider the fairness of performance between groups.
 Formally, these quantities are defined as follows: \begin{definition}[Reconstruction error] The reconstruction error of an imputation $\mathcal{I}$ in a group $g$ is the average distance between the underlying true $x_i$ and imputed values $\Tilde{x}^\mathcal{I}_i$ over all missing data for that group:

 \end{definition} An optimal imputation strategy assigns the true value to any missing value, resulting in $L_g = 0$.
+In practice, estimating the reconstruction error requires knowing $x$, i.e. the underlying distribution and missingness process, which is rarely achievable in real-world settings.